noi-techpark/odh-docs/source/howto/mobility/getstarted.rst

 Advanced Data Processing
 ------------------------

+.. versionchanged:: 2020-May keyword alias was replaced by :strong:`target`.

 Before introducing advanced data processing techniques, we recall that queries against the Open Data Hub's datasets always return a :strong:`JSON` output.